 Naperville Trail System

 Naperville is an easily navigable city with 70+ miles of trails (including connected trails and loop trails in individual parks) that can be enjoyed by walkers, runners, bicyclists, skateboarders, scooter riders and inline skaters.
 It’s important to note that bikes, skateboards, scooters and other wheeled transportation vehicles are not allowed on the Riverwalk.
 Other trails within the parks system are available for riders to enjoy.
-Class 1 electric bikes, electric skateboards and electric scooters are also allowed on Park District trails.
+Class 1 and Class 2 electric bikes, electric skateboards and electric scooters are also allowed on Park District trails.
 Additional information on the rules and regulations regarding trail use can be found within the Naperville Park District’s Conduct Ordinance #641.
 To find additional information on trail locations near you, use our "Parks & Facilities" search.

 Area Trails & Maps

 Many residents use the community’s trails for recreation, exercise and even commuting.
 With so many people using our trails in different ways, at different paces, and for different purposes, it’s important for all trail users to be aware of one another, practice safe use, and share the trails!

 Fast trail users

 Faster trail users approaching from behind will often say, “On your left.”
 This means that you should stay to your right.
 Offer a friendly response to the faster trail user to let them know that it’s safe to pass by giving a verbal acknowledgement, stepping to the side of the trail, or waving them on.

 Children participating in Naperville Park District programs are instructed to step aside and greet faster trail users as they pass.
 Please demonstrate courtesy and use caution as you pass them.

 Fast-moving trail users can startle others, especially when approaching from behind.
 Always ride under control, anticipate other users ahead and be communicative and friendly.

 - Obey all posted trail signage, including stop signs